equs-python/__equs__.Python/3-collaborative-python/session_3_2_doc_test_lint.md

 Guido van Rossum, the creator of the Python programming language made this very simple, yet incredibly meaningful statement above.

-What we take from this is that it is immensly important *how* you write your code - be it for yourself or for other people.
+What we take from this is that it is immensely important *how* you write your code - be it for yourself or for other people.
 Have you ever found yourself in a situation where you had to use a piece of code that you've written many months ago (without documentation), and puzzled over what the code does?
-Or even worse, have you perhaps changed an auxilirary file, or upgraded your compiler/interpreter since then and now the old code doesn't run anymore?
+Or even worse, have you perhaps changed an auxiliary file, or upgraded your compiler/interpreter since then and now the old code doesn't run anymore?
 Or have you ever worked on a project collaboratively and found it extremely difficult to make out what other people's code is doing?

 For all of those reasons, there exist coding standards - these are a collection of good practices which - when taken to heart - make each and every one of us a better person.
 Here we want to give you an overview of the three main components of those standards: documentation, testing and linting.
 And because this is a Python workshop, we use the official [PEP8 Python style guide](https://www.python.org/dev/peps/pep-0008/).